 West Texas.
 On December 20, 2007, we completed the acquisition of strategic assets in West Texas in the Permian Basin for approximately \$85 million, with an effective date of November 1, 2007.
-The final post closing adjustments occurred 90 days after the original closing date of December 20, 2007, or March 20, 2008, and the purchase price was adjusted accordingly.
+The final post-closing adjustments occurred on March 20, 2008, which was 90 days after the original closing date of December 20, 2007, and the purchase price was adjusted accordingly.
 The total adjusted purchase price for the assets was \$83.8 million.
 Through this transaction, we acquired 4,100 net acres with production at the time of acquisition from 32 gross wells, predominately from the Wolfcamp formation.
-Production in July 2008 was approximately 57% oil, 28% natural gas liquids and 15% natural gas.
 At December 31, 2007, Pinnacle Energy Services LLC, an independent petroleum engineering firm, estimated that proved reserves net to our interest in these assets were approximately 6.6 million BOE, of which 19.5% were classified as proved developed producing, or PDP.
 Proved undeveloped, or PUD, reserves included in this estimate were from 92 gross well locations on 40-acre units.
 The proved reserves are located in the Wolfcamp and Spraberry formations, which are generally characterized as long-lived, with predictable production profiles.
-We expect that approximately 17 to 22 net wells will be drilled on this acreage in 2008.
-The wells are expected to be drilled to approximately 10,400 feet at an estimated average gross completed well cost of \$1.8 million.
-Year to date at Permian, 18 gross wells have been drilled.
-Twelve of those wells have been completed and two of those 12 have reached peak production.
-The other six wells are awaiting completion.
-We are currently drilling wells with each of our five rigs in the field.
+We expect that approximately 31 gross wells, including one well spud in 2007 and completed in 2008 and one Henry Petroleum operated well, will be drilled in 2008.
+The wells are expected to be drilled to approximately 10,400 feet at an estimated average gross completed well cost of \$2.0 million.
+As of October 31, 2008 at Permian, 30 gross wells have been drilled, including one well spud in 2007 and completed in 2008 and one Henry Petroleum operated well.
+Twenty seven of those wells have been completed, and three wells are awaiting completion.
+In addition, one well is currently being drilled in the field.

-Aggregate net production from the Permian field during the three months ended June 30, 2008 was approximately 44,000 BOE or 479 BOE per day.
-For July 2008, average daily net production at Permian was approximately 639 BOE.
+Aggregate net production from the Permian field during the three months ended September 30, 2008 was approximately 64,000 BOE, or 692 BOE per day.
+During October 2008, average daily net production at Permian was approximately 781 BOE, of which approximately 59% was oil, 25% was natural gas liquids and 16% was natural gas.

 Bakken.
-We have participated in 37 wells, which include 20 wells in Mountrail County, with an average interest of 2.4%.
-Windsor Energy, the operator of our acreage, moved a rig to the area and has now set pipe on the first completed Windsor Energy operated well.
-We own an approximately 15.5% working interest in this first well.
-Windsor Energy is now drilling its second operated well.
-We currently hold approximately 16,500 net acres, which includes approximately 4,290 acres in Mountrail County, in the Bakken play.
+As of October 31, 2008, we had participated, or committed to participate, in approximately 50 gross wells, which include 29 wells in Mountrail County, with an average working interest of 2.8%.
+Windsor Energy, the operator of our acreage, drilled and completed the first and second Windsor Energy operated wells.
+We own an approximately 15.5% working interest in the first well and approximately 3.9% working interest in the second well.
+Windsor Energy is now drilling its third operated well with the same rig.
+In addition, a second rig has been contracted and will commence drilling during November 2008.
+We currently hold approximately 17,660 net acres, which include approximately 4,660 acres in Mountrail County, in the Bakken play.

-Aggregate net production from the Bakken play during the three months ended June 30, 2008 was approximately 6,000 BOE or 71 BOE per day.
-For July 2008, average daily net production in Bakken was approximately 105 BOE.
+Aggregate net production from the Bakken play during the three months ended September 30, 2008 was approximately 19,000 BOE, or 202 BOE per day.
+For October 2008, average daily net production in Bakken was approximately 278 BOE.